chenkaiyu1997/3D-Conductor/README.md

 ## OverView
 3D-Conductor is created in *HackxFDU 2016* hackathon by team *FingerWizards*.Team members are Daizong Ding, Fan Jiang, Ke Chen, Yihan Dong, and Kaiyu Chen.

-3D-Conductor is a Leep Motion game, where players are put in a 3D-modeled orchestra to act as a conductor.
+3D-Conductor is a Leap Motion game, where players are put in a 3D-modeled orchestra to act as a conductor.
 Players use hand gestures up and down to control the moving-in and moving-out of musicians, and the rhythm of the music.

 ## Technics
 #### Hardware